hashicorp/terraform-provider-random/docs/resources/ip.md

 }
 ```

-### Using a count
+### Setting a count

-It could be useful to randomly generate a number of IP addresses.
-This can be done using a [count](https://developer.hashicorp.com/terraform/language/meta-arguments/count).
+It can be useful to generate a random number of IP addresses.
+You can achieve this by setting the [count](https://developer.hashicorp.com/terraform/language/meta-arguments/count) argument.

 ```terraform
 resource "random_ip" "example" {